Food affordability

 Food insecurity is a serious health problem

-Across our service area 1 in 6 households are food insecure.
+Across our service area nearly 1 in 5 households are food insecure.
 This means that these households have inadequate or unreliable access to food because of a lack of money.
 Food insecurity is a serious public health problem.
 It impacts physical and mental health1.

 Some households are more likely to experience food insecurity than others.
 Food insecurity is more common in households that:

-An unacceptable choice: paying rent or or buying groceries
+An unacceptable choice: paying rent or buying groceries

 Each year, Public Health Sudbury & Districts surveys the price of a variety of food items from 10 local grocery stores.
 This survey is called the Ontario Nutritious Food Basket (ONFB).
-The ONFB is used to see how affordable food is by comparing the cost of the food basket and housing to various individual and family income scenarios.
-The 2024 results indicate that some households must make the choice between eating and paying for other core living expenses.
+The ONFB is used to see how affordable food is by comparing the cost of the food basket and housing to various household income scenarios (PDF, 414 KB). .
+The 2025 results indicate that some households must make the choice between eating and paying for other core living expenses.

 HouseholdMonthly incomeRent